Surviving a hotel quarantine ... with kids

 Now, imagine doing all of that -- with children.

-That was the situation Julie Earle-Levine, an Australian who lives in New York City, found herself in earlier this year when her father died unexpectedly.
+That was the situation Julie Earle-Levine, an Australian who lives in New York City, found herself in earlier this year when her father passed away.
 In a normal year, she would have made a last-minute flight booking and gotten to Oz as quickly as possible.

-But Australia's strict entry rules meant that Earle-Levine's family had to agree to postpone the funeral for several weeks so that she and her 13-year-old son Jack could make it to Australia, go through a mandatory quarantine in a hotel, and then join the rest of the family in Queensland.
+But Australia's strict entry rules meant that Earle-Levine's family delayed his service so that she and her 13-year-old son Jack could make it to Australia, go through a mandatory quarantine in a hotel, and then join the rest of the family in Queensland.

 She isn't alone.
 The coronavirus pandemic has halted global travel and caused many countries to close their borders to non-citizens.